rightfold/purescript-postgresql-client/README.md

 import Prelude

-import Database.PostgreSQL (defaultPoolConfiguration, execute, newPool, Query(Query), withConnection) import Database.PostgreSQL.Row (Row0(Row0), Row3(Row3))
+import Database.PostgreSQL (defaultPoolConfiguration, execute, newPool, query, Query(Query), withConnection) import Database.PostgreSQL.Row (Row0(Row0), Row3(Row3))
 import Data.Decimal as Decimal import Data.Maybe (Maybe(..)) import Data.Tuple.Nested ((/\))
 import Effect.Aff (Aff)
+import Effect.Class (liftEffect)
+import Test.Assert (assert)

 -- Our interaction with db is performed asynchronously in `Aff` run ∷ Aff Unit run = do

-  -- Now we are able to setup connection.
-We are assuming here -- that postgres is running on a standard local port.
-  -- We use `ident` authentication so configuration can be nearly empty.
+  -- We assume here that postgres is running on a standard local port together -- with `ident` authentication so configuration can be nearly empty.
   -- It requires only database name which we pass to `newPool` function.
-  -- We want to close connection after a second (`idleTimeoutMillis` setting) because this code -- would be run by our test suite ;-)
+  -- We setup also `idleTimeoutMillis` setting because this code -- would be run by our test suite and we want to finish quickly ;-)
-  -- Of course you can provide additional configuration settings if you need to.

   pool <- newPool ((defaultPoolConfiguration "purspg") { idleTimeoutMillis = Just 1000 })
   withConnection pool \conn -> do

     -- We can now create our temporary table which we are going to query in this example.
-    -- `execute` performs this query.
-It ignores result value by default.
+    -- `execute` ignores result value which is what we want in this case.

     execute conn (Query """
-      CREATE TEMPORARY TABLE foods (
+      CREATE TEMPORARY TABLE fruits (
         name text NOT NULL,
         delicious boolean NOT NULL,
         price NUMERIC(4,2) NOT NULL,